Raccoon Eyes From Tanning – How To Fix And Prevent

 1. Reposition Your Tanning Goggles

-If you are using tanning goggles with an elastic band, be sure to move this around often as well.
+If you are using tanning goggles with an elastic band, be sure to adjust them frequently as well.
 You really don’t want to be left with a tan line on either side of your face.

-Most eye goggles can be placed on the eyes without the band, so just check with your tanning salon to see what options they have available.
+Most eye goggles can be worn on the eyes without a band, so check with your tanning salon to see what options they have available.

 2. Disposable Eye Wear